 On the days you want to mix it up, spend a morning downtown shopping or visiting museums and then spend the afternoon stretched out on the University Commons studying.
 Northeastern offers students the best of both worlds—access to all Chicago has to offer and a retreat from its hustle and bustle.

 Northeastern’s Main Campus is located in a quiet community filled with residential homes on tree-lined streets.
 The diversity of Chicago is reflected within the shops and restaurants that are just walking distance from the University.
 Whether you’re craving sushi, falafel, tacos, or pizza, the city offers hungry visitors a variety of choices.

 Northeastern offers international programs where you can expand your horizons and explore new classroom experiences.
-Make progress toward your degree and learn about new cultures while you spend a semester (or a year) studying at one of our partner universities in Colombia, France, Germany, Korea, Japan, Poland, Spain, or one of many other countries.
+Make progress toward your degree and learn about new cultures while you spend a semester (or a year) studying at one of our partner universities in Colombia, France, Germany, Korea, Japan, Poland, Spain, and many other countries.
 Classes are paid for by your regular tuition; your financial aid may apply, and there is a range of possible scholarship opportunities.